Nuxfonics/nuxfonics/README.md

 Base URL github.com/Nuxfonics/nuxfonics/

 ├── ai_code/                              # Deterministic AI scripts and the [LOGIC_PIPELINE]
-│   └── nuxfonics_ai_init                 # The initialization  code to instruct AI how to read and write in Nuxfonics.
+│   └── nuxfonics_ai_init.txt             # The initialization  code to instruct AI how to read and write in Nuxfonics.
 ├── dictionaries/                         # Phonetic word mappings for English, and other languages │   └── English_dict.tsv                  # The  word dictionary
 │   └── English_info.tsv                  # The language specific grid mappings